susam/emfy/README.md

     the foreground:

     ```elisp
-    (set-face-background 'lazy-highlight "#960")
+    (set-face-background 'lazy-highlight "#990")
-    (set-face-foreground 'lazy-highlight "#ccc")
+    (set-face-foreground 'lazy-highlight "#000")
     ```

-  - Use tangerine yellow to colour the comments:
+  - Use tangerine yellow to color the comments:

     ```elisp
     (set-face-foreground 'font-lock-comment-face "#fc0")